Knit four soles:Cast on 7 stitches marking the middle stitch with a contrasting color of yarn or pin. This marks the

 Knit 5 more rows.

-Repeat decrease row every remaining right side row until 5 stitches remain.
+Repeat decrease row every remaining right side row until 5

 Next row (wrong side) K2 tog, K1, K2.